Volvo P1800: History

-Other German firms, NSU, Drautz and Hanomag, were contacted but none was chosen because Volvo did not believe they met Volvo's manufacturing quality-control standards.
+Other German firms, NSU, Drauz and Hanomag, were contacted but none was chosen because Volvo did not believe they met Volvo's manufacturing quality-control standards.

 It began to appear that Volvo might never produce the P1800.
 This motivated Helmer Petterson to obtain financial backing from two financial firms with the intention of buying the components directly from Volvo and marketing the car himself.
 At this point, Volvo had made no mention of the P1800 and the factory would not comment.
 Then a press release surfaced with a photo of the car, putting Volvo in a position where they had to acknowledge its existence.
 These events influenced the company to renew its efforts: the car was presented to the public for the first time at the Brussels Motor Show in January 1960 and Volvo turned to Jensen Motors, whose production lines were under-utilised, and they agreed on a contract for 10,000 cars.
 The Linwood, Scotland, body plant of manufacturer Pressed Steel was in turn sub-contracted by Jensen to create the unibody shells, which were then taken by rail to be assembled at Jensen in West Bromwich, England.
 In September 1960, the first production P1800 (for the 1961 model year) left Jensen.